zacharysgoldberg/Receipt-Manager/README.md

-# Receipt-Manager
+# Stub-Manager

-Submit receipts to personal account and keep track of expendetures as well as total sales tax spent per fiscal/tax year.
+Submit receipts/or bills to personal account to keep track of expendetures as well as total sales tax spent per fiscal/tax year.
 Totals are calulated respectively.

 ## Design